chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

     "viewsWelcome": [
       {
         "view": "scm",
-        "contents": "In order to use git features, you can open a folder containing a git repository or clone from a URL.\n[Open Folder](command:vscode.openFolder)\n[Clone Repository](command:git.clone)\nTo learn more about how to use git and source control in VS Code [read our docs](https://aka.ms/vscode-scm).", "when": "config.git.enabled && git.state == initialized && workbenchState == empty" }
+        "contents": "In order to use git features, you can open a folder containing a git repository or clone from a URL.\n[Open Folder](command:vscode.openFolder)\n[Clone Repository](command:git.clone)\nTo learn more about how to use git and source control in Baosky [read our docs](https://aka.ms/vscode-scm).", "when": "config.git.enabled && git.state == initialized && workbenchState == empty" }
     ]